raspberrychris/paddleboardmaster/content/post/atoll-inflatable-stand-up-paddle-board.md

 This is obviously going to benefit you if you are keen to have a paddle board but want something that is easy to carry around and transport to and from the beach.

 This is one of the ‘hidden’ not immediately obvious features about this paddle board!
-If you like what you see scroll down!
+If you like what you see  keep on scrolling down!

 ![Atoll colour paddleboards range](/uploads/95bb8182-b508-4069-9439-fb4f26d06610.jpeg "Atoll colour paddleboards range")